rabiddoughnuts/TeamProject7/MeetingMinutes/Week6/Oct10.md

 - Reese Hatfield -
 - Zack - Generated aes-256-cbc key and iv to use for encryption and decryption during transmisson
 - Brandon -
-- Muhammed - Worked on machine learning algorithm using roboflow
+- Muhammed - Worked on machine learning algorithm using roboflow, refining data and precision of model
 - Nathan -

 ## Other Notes & Information